PEPR: Privileged Event-based Predictive Regularization for Domain Generalization: PEPR: Privileged Event-based Predictive Regularization

 The predictor $g_\phi$ is implemented as a Transformer decoder layer \cite{vaswani2017attention}.
 Each target location $\pi_m$ is associated with a learnable positional embedding $\mathbf{e}(\pi_m)$, which serves as the query for that patch.
-The decoder attends over the RGB spatial features using these positional queries and produces a corresponding set of predicted patches
+The decoder attends over the RGB spatial features using these positional queries and produces a corresponding set of predicted patches $\{\hat{\mathbf{p}}_m\}_{m=1}^M = g_\phi\big(f_{\theta}^I(\mathbf{x}^I), \{\mathbf{e}(\pi_m)\}_{m=1}^M\big)$.
 Intuitively, each positional query asks the RGB feature map to produce the latent representation that best explains the event information at the corresponding region.
 The predictive loss $\mathcal{L}_{\text{feat}}$ is then defined as the mean squared error between the predicted patches and the event patches:

 This predictive formulation, rather than direct alignment, is central to \method{}.
 The RGB encoder is not forced to mimic the sparsity of the event representation and can retain dense semantic information while still becoming predictive of event-based cues.
 At the same time, the architecture is inherently robust to representation collapse that can affect joint-embedding methods.
 The supervised task loss $\mathcal{L}_{\text{task}}$ acts as a strong anchor by forcing the RGB encoder $f_{\theta}^I$ to learn a non-trivial latent space that solves the task, making trivial all-zero representations suboptimal.
 Given this constraint, the optimizer must also find a meaningful representation for the event encoder $f_{\gamma}^E$ that allows the predictive loss $\mathcal{L}_{\text{feat}}$ to be minimized.
-As a result, the RGB encoder learns a representation rich enough to predict the event signal, thereby retaining dense semantic information while gaining domain robustness through privileged event-based supervision.
+The RGB encoder learns a representation rich enough to predict the event signal, thereby retaining dense semantic information while gaining domain robustness through privileged event-based supervision.